How does wavelength division multiplexing(WDM) work?

 Numbers of Wavebands 18 40/80/160 (up to 192)

 Optical Modulation Form Uncooled laser, electronically tuned Cooled laser, tuned by temperature

 Power consumption Low High

 MWDM vs LWDM

-Nowadays, 5G network is blooming.
-When the Communications Service Providers (CSP) build 5G fronthaul network, they always fall into a dilemma: if they choose the more active WDM with higher operation and maintenance efficiency, the cost will increase; If we choose the low-cost passive WDM mode, it is difficult to improve the operation and maintenance efficiency, and it can not match the business needs in the future.
-Therefore, CSPs hope to find a way to deploy 5G fronthaul network to realize both cost and operation efficiency.
+Nowadays, the 5G network is blooming.
+When the Communications Service Providers (CSP) build a 5G fronthaul network, they always fall into a dilemma: if they choose the more active WDM with higher operation and maintenance efficiency, the cost will increase; If we choose the low-cost passive WDM mode, it is difficult to improve the operation and maintenance efficiency, and it can not match the business needs in the future.
+Therefore, CSPs hope to find a way to deploy a 5G fronthaul network to realize both cost and operation efficiency.
 In this case, open WDM was born.

 Application of 5G fronthaul network

 The principle of MWDM(Medium Wavelength Division Multiplexing), is to focus on using the first 6 waves of 25G CWDM, by adding TEC (Thermal Electronic Cooler) for temperature control, then left and right offset 3.5nm wavelengths to form 12 wavelengths, this solution can save a lot of fiber resources.